allen-ano/roqua/README.md

 2. The reviews of jd, douyin and yelp can be found in [Google Drive](https://drive.google.com/drive/folders/18zInItjabNENuz6Q71lvND7nExDGj7zu?usp=sharing) .
 They are SQLite databases.
 Download these db files and put douyin_reviews.db and yelp_qa_reviews.db under douyin/data and yelp/data, respectively.
 3. dp_* indicates the data processing files.
 4. fn_* indicates the modules in ROQuA.
-5. First, set hyper-parameters in parmeters.py under douyin and yelp folder, respectively.
+5. First, set parameters in parmeters.py under douyin and yelp folder, respectively.
 6. Second, run dp.py to process data before runing ROQuA.
 7. test.ipynb in folder of 'roqua' provides an interface for using ROQuA.